Healing Guide

 Food/Drink

 • Witchmother’s Potent Brew is a great and well rounded option, providing a mix of Max Magicka for stronger heals, Max Health for extra survivability, and Magicka Recovery for extra sustain.
-I recommend this for most heal builds
+I recommend this for most healing builds

 • Bi-Stat food like Solitude Salmon-Millet Soup is another possibility if you are not in need of magicka sustain.
 It provides larger amounts of Max Magicka and Max Health